sylvain-viole/Postman-auto-test_GBooks-API/test-plan.md

 ### TASKS :

 - Design and deploy an automated non regression test suite challenging the routes used by the client's web service,
-- Run TEST SUITE before each app's iteration deployment,
+- Run TESTS SUITE,
 - Report TESTS RESULTS.

 ## In/Out SCOPE :

 ### IN scope :
 - Integration test between client's web service and google books API
+- Performance test on the response speed

 ### OUT of scope :